KevinThielen/breakbuildgames/content/blog/my_year_with_rust/index.md

-There is no clear definition(and some hoodlums might argue that this lack of clarity is the main issue with OOP in general), but some people reduce it to language features like having the concept of "classes", as in bundling data and behaviour(with access modifiers), data inheritance and polymorphism, all of which exist in Rust to some extent.
+There is no clear definition(and some hoodlums might argue that this lack of clarity is the main issue with OOP in general), but some people reduce it to language features like having the concept of "classes", as in bundling data and behavior(with access modifiers), data inheritance and polymorphism, all of which exist in Rust to some extent.
 Structs are basically just classes, inheritance can be replaced with composition and polymorphism can be archived via enums, generics and trait objects.
 So Rust offers object-oriented features from that point of view, and might